 Residents, fellows, and surgeons wanting to broaden their hands-on experience will have the opportunity to improve skills in evaluating, case planning, and performing techniques to address various pediatric and adult spine pathologies.

 Course planning committee

 Lionel N. Metz, MD, Assistant Professor of Orthopaedic Surgery, University of California, San Francisco

 Kyle A. Mitsunaga, MD, Assistant Professor of Orthopaedic Surgery, University of Hawaii; Medical Director, Spine Surgery, Queens Medical Center

 Lee Tan, MD, Assistant Professor in Residence, UCSF Department of Neurological Surgery

-An attendee completing this course will be able to:
+An attendee completing this course should improve skills and strategies to: